 Everyone takes positions as Krag and Mesmer prepare to break the last seal.
 The combined strength of Krag, Mavriy and Mesmer is required to get the massive lid moving.
 Suddenly the lid flips over and slams to the floor.
 The ever-burning torch dims to a feeble coal of green as a dark presence rises from the tomb.
 The form is indistinct save for eyes like points of glowing fire and a fantastical suit of bronze armor sculpted with stylized dragons.
 Mavriy recognizes the apparition described by Yusdrayl in her visions.
 Is this the fruition of Asmoday’s attempts to free himself from a prison established in the Age of Magic?
 What law of Kylorin could Asmoday have broken to deserve such a fate?

 All but Mesmer, Leelo and Keelo are overcome by terror and flee.
 Even the brave halfling dives for the secret trapdoor and hides quaking beneath.
 Krag and Mavriy nearly trip each other into the spiked pit as they flee across the creaking footbridge.
 Leelo sees the dark wight fix Mesmer with pinpoints of glittering light, “Mortal wizard, do not interfere with my passage and you shall be rewarded!”
-Mesmer stands aside, not daring to oppose the wight since most of his companions lie curled in fetal positions in whatever dark corners they could find.
+Mesmer stands aside, not daring to oppose the wight since most of his companions lie curled in fetal positions wherever they could find a dark corner.
 With that, the remnant of the great archmage strides forth across the conveniently-laid footbridge, leaving a trail of swirling darkness in its wake.

 Within Asmoday’s tomb, or prison, lie scattered copper coins and worthless trinkets.
 A last parting insult from his fellows?
 Perhaps research at a great library or institution of learning could reveal more about what went on here.

 The rune-cursed take a breather and recover their wits, then head back down into the domain of Belak.
 Grenl guides the party through a series of galleries festooned with fungus and twisted surface vegetation cultivated by the mysterious druid.
 Finally they happen upon the rumored female bugbear, “Ergza”, only slightly less offensive than her mate.
 Finch is magically disguised as the late Ballsack and attempts casual conversation.
-Unfortunately Ergza is not responsive to Finch’s advances, nor does she seem to even be aware of Ballsack’s unpleasant fate.
-It seems she is (was) estranged from her recently-demised hunk of bugbear man-love.
+Unfortunately Ergza is not responsive to Finch’s advances, though she is unaware of Ballsack’s demise.
+It seems she is (was) estranged from her hunk of bugbear man-love.
 The formidable bugbearess swings her bronze glaive with violent intent, all the while streaming a spate of invective sufficient to curl the ears of an ogre.
 Finch beats a hasty retreat.

 Not long after, Leelo and Lodermulch discover a bronze-bound stone door, much like the others found throughout this area of the ruins, but this time fitted with a heavy lock of bronze.
 Naturally the door is locked.
 Another similar but unlocked door gives access to a partially-collapsed chamber.
 One wall is broken open to reveal the end of a vast cavern lit by luminescent fungus.
-The cave hosts a ‘twilight grove’ crowded with sickly briars, bushes, saplings and other woody plants normally foreign to caves.
+The cave hosts a ‘twilight grove’ crowded with sickly briars, bushes, saplings and other woody plants normally foreign to a subterranean realm.
 Low remains of ruined walls and collapsed tower shells protrude from the briars at various points.
 In the distance can be seen the twisted limbs of a dead tree reaching like clawed hands toward the lofty ceiling.
-The eerie grove is still and silent as death.
+The eerie grove is silent and still as death.

-Opposite the collapsed wall is another locked stone door.
+Another locked stone door stands in a fieldstone wall opposite the cavern.
 Leelo and Loder cooperate to defeat the ancient mechanism.
 Beyond are the private chambers of a herbalist or druid, undoubtedly Belak.
 Shelves are crowded with scrolls, dried herbs, wood bottles, powders, pastes, shrunken heads and every other kind of smelly oddment.
 While the others keep a watch outside, Finch, Mesmer and Keelo quickly search the place.

 A folio of notes, cycles, charts and observations of the countryside around Nininsnal is found, of the type a druid would record for the benefit of farmers and others living on the land.
 The records go back 12 years, but end suddenly about two years ago.
 It seems that until recently, ‘Belak’ was shepherding a flock and caring for nature as would be typical of any druid in the wilds around a frontier settlement.